 This confusion is why many states are beginning to provide a standardized training system to help mandated reporters understand their duties and how to carry them out.
 A state-wide, standardized training program can help reporters get the knowledge they need to carry out their responsibilities.

-Simple LMS is a highly versatile online learning platform that deploys training solutions for organizations and entities.
-Simple’s Mandated Reporter Training product is designed to help states, businesses, and other organizations deploy online training courses specifically for mandated reporters.
+Mandated Reporter Training is a highly versatile online learning platform that deploys training solutions for organizations and entities.
+The Mandated Reporter Training platform is designed to help states, businesses, and other organizations deploy online training courses specifically for mandated reporters.

-Simple crafted a mandated reporter training solution that incorporates the legislative requirements for the state.
+Mandated Reporter Training crafted a solution that incorporates the legislative requirements for the state.
 The LMS (learning management system) features, plus the actual course content, can be customized for customers.

 In Nevada, that means providing a general training course for all of the mandated reporters specified by law to report abuse (find the full list of reporters below).

 When reporters complete their online training programs, they can request a certificate of completion, which can be provided to employers.

 Who are Mandated Reporters in Nevada?

 Nevada Revised Statute, Chapter 432B, requires mandated reporters who have reasonable cause to believe child abuse may be occurring (or has occurred) to make a report to a Child Protective Services (CPS) or law enforcement agency.

 - Persons providing services licensed or certified in this State pursuant to, without limitation, hospitals, physicians and other medical personnel, psychologists, therapists, social workers, and counselors, as described in chapters 450B, 630, 630A, 631, 632, 633, 634, 634A, 635, 636, 637, 637B, 639, 640, 640A, 640B, 640C, 640D, 640E, 641, 641A, 641B, and 641C